openstack-archive/fuel-plugin-contrail/doc/testing/test_suite_sriov.rst

 Steps
 #####

     1. Create an environment with "Neutron with tunneling segmentation" as a network configuration and CEPH+Cinder storage
     2. Enable and configure Contrail plugin
-    3. Deploy cluster with some controller+ceph, compute+ceph, compute+sriov and contrail-specified nodes
+    3. Deploy cluster with some controller+ceph, compute+ceph, compute,
+       compute with sriov and contrail-specified nodes
     4. Run OSTF tests
     5. Run contrail health check tests
-    6. Add a node with compute+sriov role
+    6. Add a node with compute role
     7. Deploy changes
     8. Run OSTF tests
     9. Run contrail health check tests